 After the readings by Sister Antonia and Sister Maureen Therese, there was one minute of silence and blessing of the Prioress designated by Sister Antonia.
 At the indication of Sister Antonia, the sisters were invited to raise and extend their hand toward Sister Benedicta in the blessing.

 Through the intercession of St. Joseph, Shadow of the Father, we were deeded 40 acres of property in Gobernador, New Mexico, through the generosity of Jose and Florence Florez, deeded to us on June 11, 2007 and on June 13, 2008, we moved to our temporary home in Blanco, NM, at the St. Rose of Lima Parish.
 Rev. Fr.
-Jim Walker, and all his staff at the time were and continue to support our efforts.
+Jim Walker, and all his staff at the time supported our efforts.

 In August 2009, the sisters started moving to the Gobernador property in a double-wide and two-single modular buildings.
 This has been a challenge but we are home, thanks to God.